Buy Currency

 Wander the quirky streets of Reykjavik

 The most northerly capital on Earth, Reykjavik feels like a magical enclave hidden away from the world.
 It’s here that the majority of Iceland’s population live, and the city is alive with a buzz of activity.
 Brightly coloured houses line its quirky streets, side by side with old book stores, chic cafes and independent boutiques.
-Even when the nights draw in, a lively music scene and a pub tradition known as rúntur means that the city never sleeps.

 What currency does Iceland use?